bolducp/human-assisted-nmt/README.md

 │
 └───hnmt
 │   └───nmt
-│   │    │ This directory contains all of the setup and processing necessary for our chosen "black box" │   │    │ "black box" pretrained NMT model ([trained on the JParaCrawl corpus](https://github.com/MorinoseiMorizo/jparacrawl-finetune)).
+│   │    │ This directory contains all of the setup and processing necessary for │   │    │ our chosen "black box" pretrained NMT model.
-│   │    │ Instructions provided below for how to download and tokenize the parallel corpora and get the │   │    │ NMT system output to use as input into the feedback-requestor for training and inference.
+│   │    │ Instructions provided below for how to download and tokenize the │   │    │ parallel corpora and get the NMT system output to use as input into │   │    │ the feedback-requestor for training and inference.
 │   │
 │   │
 │   │
-│   │
 │   └───feedback-requester
-│         │ Here lives all of the code for the feedback-requester model that uses the NMT output │         │ to determine whether to prompt a translator for feedback on a given sentence.
+│         │ Here lives all of the code for the feedback-requester model that │         │ uses the NMT output to determine whether to prompt a translator for │         │ feedback on a given sentence.
-│
 │
 │
 │